yannickseurin/crypto-book/src/mathematical-preliminaries/groups.md

 The ***order*** of an element $a \in \GG$ is the order of the subgroup $\langle a \rangle$.
 If $\GG$ has infinite order, the order of an element $a \in \GG$ can be finite or infinite.

+Below we list a number of properties of the order of an element.

 **Proposition.**
 *Let $\GG$ be a group and $a \in \GG$ be a group element.
 Then $a$ has finite order if and only if there exists $k \in \NN^*$ such that $a^k = e$.